zextras/tech-doc/source/carbonio/adminpanel/domains/details.rst

 At the bottom of the page, button :red:`DELETE DOMAIN` allows to delete the domain.
-When clicked, a dialog will open, listing all items defined on the domain (Accounts, distribution lists, resources, and so on) and that will be deleted together with the domain.
+When clicked, a dialog will open, listing all items defined on the domain (Accounts, Distribution Lists, Resources, and so on) and that will be deleted together with the domain.
 Two choices are
 available: to **Close** the domain, keeping all items but preventing access, or **Remove** the domain and all its items.